BU-Spark/se-bch-als-resource-app/README.md

 - QuestionnairePage is a placeholder for making dynamic routing for the four main routes.
 We recommend using Nextjs dynamic routing to make [id].tsx where id is the four main branches.
 You can see the dev branch, which is Fall 2023's branch, where they partially implemented dynamic routing.
 - Typeform is a temporary solution.
 We were advised to make a full custom backend using ReactFlow, but we did not have enough time to make it this semester.
 Implementing a custom backend using Typeform-esque logic will overcome problems like only being able to render one video at a time

+We have included each of these next steps and new features as an issue.
+Please seem them at this [link](https://github.com/BU-Spark/se-bch-als-resource-app/issues)

 ### Summary of we did

 - Migrated questions, answers, and solutions from Strapi to Typeform